Nicocarad/Computational-Intelligence/Report.md

 # Computational Intelligence 2022/2023 - Final Report

-The aim of this report is to create a log-file to explaining the work I did during the Computational Intelligence course.
+The aim of this report is to create a log-file to explain the work I did during the Computational Intelligence course.

 ## LAB 1 - A*